ktsn/sinai/README.md

 Type safe state management inspired by Vuex.

 **This library includes many type level hacks.
-Use at your own risk.**
+Use at your own risk and do not use if you are unsure about the mechanism under the hood.**

+**If you search a production ready state management solution, take a look [vuex-smart-module](https://github.com/ktsn/vuex-smart-module)**

 ## Requirements